Authorized converters

 Add or remove converter addresses for conversion-minter assets before running governed conversion workflows.

-Authorized converters are conversion feature addresses that a conversion-minter asset is allowed to use.
-Add a converter when a programme needs a governed route from a source asset into its target asset.
-Remove it when the route is retired, replaced, or no longer approved.
+Authorized converters are conversion feature addresses that a conversion-minter asset accepts.
+Add a converter when a programme needs a governed route from a source asset into its target.
+Remove it when the operator retires, replaces, or withdraws approval for that route.

-Use this guide when the asset already has conversion behaviour configured.
-It covers the converter list only, not trigger setup or holder conversion.
-For the wider feature model, read Conversion.
+This guide covers the converter list only, for assets that already have conversion behaviour configured.
+Trigger setup and holder conversion are outside scope.
+For the wider conversion feature model, including triggers and conversion windows, read Conversion.
 For mandatory holder conversion, use Forced conversion.

 Before you start